mavryk-network/mavryk-protocol/docs/user/key-management.rst

 secret key on disk encrypted.

-If you haven't already activated your account on the website, you can use this command with the activation code obtained from the Mavryk foundation.
+If you haven't already activated your account on the website, you can use this command with the activation code obtained from Mavryk Dynamics.

 ::